Mini Cooper Insurance Rates

 Once you’ve read through the material outlined in this article, you will be ready to spot a MINI insurance quote that works for your budget.
 In fact, you can get begin comparing MINI car insurance group rates by entering your five-digit ZIP code into our free online quote tool.

-Average auto insurance rates for a Mini Cooper are $1,220 annually including full coverage.
-Comprehensive costs an estimated $250 each year, collision costs $450, and liability costs around $384.
-A policy with just liability insurance costs as low as $432 a year, with coverage for high-risk drivers costing around $2,640.
-16-year-old drivers receive the highest rates at $4,582 a year or more.
+Estimated insurance rates for a Mini Cooper are $1,220 a year for full coverage.
+Comprehensive insurance costs approximately $250, collision insurance costs $450, and liability is $384.
+Liability-only coverage costs around $432 a year, and high-risk coverage costs $2,640 or more.
+16-year-old drivers pay the most at up to $4,582 a year.

 Average premium for full coverage: $1,220

-Rate estimates include $500 policy deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Cooper models.
+Estimates include $500 deductibles, split liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all states and for all Cooper models.

 Use the form below to get customized rates for your location.